 We are also able to arrange a screening of a film of your choice - old or new (as long as it has been out in the cinema for at least 8 weeks) - on a weekday morning.
 Find out more about organising a private hire for your students in our "Private Hires

 How do I request a booking?

 Please use this form

-to submit your details, and we’ll be in touch to arrange your visit.
-Please allow up to two working days for us to respond.
+to submit your details, and we'll be in touch to arrange your visit.
+Please allow up to five working days for us to respond.